jbeatty88/C-Project/README.md

 # Projects

-This repo is for any programming projects both assigned and hobby.
+This repo is for any programming or computer science related work and projects.